gustavoscovini/huaweicloud-cce-hibernate-cluster-and-nodes/README.md

 - Function Graph: <https://www.huaweicloud.com/intl/en-us/product/functiongraph.html>
 - Huawei Python SDK: <https://support.huaweicloud.com/intl/en-us/ssdk-live/live_18_0003.html>

-## Importing CCE and ECS libraries to FunctionGraph

-1. In the releases of this repository, find the `huaweicloudsdkcce.zip` and `huaweicloudsdkecs.zip` and download it.
-2. In the FunctionGraph console, click on `Functions > Dependencies` and "Create Dependency", set the name as **huaweicloudskdecs**, upload the `huaweicloudsdkecs.zip` and change the runtime to **Python.3.9**.
-3. Create another dependency, setting the name **huaweicloudskdcce** and upload `huaweicloudsdkcce.zip` and also change the runtime to **Python.3.9**.

 ## FunctionGraph

 1. Download the latest [release](https://github.com/gustavoscovini/huaweicloud-cce-hibernate-cluster-and-nodes/releases), we will use the `index.zip` file.